 But the main factor that sets women back is the lack of expectations.
 Women expect less from their bosses and that’s what makes them unprepared for salary negotiations.
 They constantly think that they need to ask for a raise but they rarely prepare for it because they fear ruining their reputation, something that never happens to men BTW, and their lack of expectations is a hindrance.

 To do away with all this, what do you need to do?
 Well, simple, correctly access your worth and negotiate better.
 And that’s exactly what we’re here to help you do!

-Here are few other things apart from salary negotiation, that are totally acceptable.
+Here are a few other things apart from salary negotiation, that is totally acceptable.
 Read on to know more.

 Let’s start with the basics.
 Salary negotiations are formal discussions that happen between you and the representative of the company you work for or hope to work for, to secure a higher salary.

 Even if it is a new employer and you feel like you aren’t being paid well, it is your right to discuss your salary.
 After all, motivated employees make a successful company.
 However, there are a few things you need to keep in mind before you get into a negotiation.

 1. Build A Case: Before you initiate the discussion, you need to build a stellar case for yourself.
 After all, you need them to pay you more, so they need to know why you’re a great investment for them.

 2. Face Resistance: Don’t expect an immediate ‘yes’ to whatever you ask for.
 They may not agree with the number you put up!

 3. Be Too Flexible Or Rigid: Don’t say yes to a basic minimum increase or no to a good increase.
 The compromise the two parties reach needs to be acceptable to both!